Schnema1/x120x-UPS-for-sbc/README.md

 # Raspberry Pi UPS Monitoring Script

 This project provides two Python scripts for monitoring and managing Suptronics X120X series UPS boards on Raspberry Pi 5:

-- **BTCups.py**: For manual operation and testing.
+- **BTCups.py**: Intended for **manual operation, testing, and troubleshooting**.
 Run this script directly for single checks or interactive monitoring.
-Recommended for initial setup, troubleshooting, or development.
+Recommended for initial setup, diagnostics, or development.
+Output is printed to the console.
-- **BTCupsSystemd.py**: Optimized for continuous, unattended operation as a systemd service.
+- **BTCupsSystemd.py**: Designed for **continuous, unattended operation as a systemd service**.
 Use this script for automatic startup and safe shutdown in production environments.
+All output is logged (not printed) and is suitable for background/system use.

+> **Summary:**
+> Use `BTCups.py` for manual checks and debugging.
+> Use `BTCupsSystemd.py` for 24/7 monitoring as a background service (systemd).

 Both scripts provide battery monitoring, charging control, and automatic safe shutdown functionality.
 This is a fork of the original repo [suptronics](https://github.com/suptronics/x120x.git).